 Somerset Military Lodge No 10021

-The Somerset Military Lodge No 10021, which was consecrated on 21 May 2022.
-Part of the rationale for the creation of the lodge was a belief that those who have served in HM Forces have an extra level of appreciation for the camaraderie, education, discipline and support network that Freemasonry can offer.
+The lodge has a belief that those who have served in HM Forces have an extra level of appreciation for the camaraderie, education, discipline, and support that Freemasonry can offer.

-If you are interested in joining this very friendly and growing lodge, please contact the lodge secretary
+If you are interested in joining this very friendly and growing lodge, please contact the lodge secretar

 Chapters Meeting in Bridgwater